tethyrplays/tethyrplays/session/2021-lmop-with-dm-nicole.md

 The party discusses what to do next and decides to locate the nearby Cragmaw lair, rescue the captive and determine if the bugbear chief knows where their employer has been taken.

-**Krag's Fate.** Asher and Aarden decide that Gar, having sustained the most injuries and the most kills, can decide Krag's fate.
+**Krag's Fate:** Asher and Aarden decide that Gar, having sustained the most injuries and the most kills, can decide Krag's fate.
 Aarden suggests leaving him tied up in the brush.
 The main concern is that the surviving goblin will interfere in their rescue attempt.
 Using his javelin, Gar impales Krag after much begging and pleading for mercy.
 Aarden, distraught, reclaims his bloodied rope.

-**Loot.** The party distributes the loot from the goblins.
+**Encounter Loot:** The party distributes the loot from the goblins.
 15 gold, 8 silver b/t Asher, Aarden & Gar.

-(Per DM: Players must keep track of loot distribution and update their own character sheet accordingly.)
+`Per DM: Players must keep track of loot distribution and update their own character sheet accordingly.`

-**Short Rest.** The party takes a short rest for Gar to recover from his injuries and Asher to regain his spell slots.
-(Per DM: Players are only permitted 2 short rests in a 24 hour period.)
+**Short Rest:** The party takes a short rest for Gar to recover from his injuries and Asher to regain his spell slots.

+`Per DM: Players are only permitted 2 short rests in a 24 hour period.`

 **Next Session:** Thursday, March 4.
 Payment to DM is due on Wednesday, March 3.
 See Discord for details.